taktsun/ED_ERV/README.md

 # Readme <a href='https://osf.io/zcvbs/'><img src='worcs_icon.png' align="right" height="139" /></a>

+This is the github of my project["Naming before Taming?
+Emotion Differentiation and Emotion Regulation Variability Hinder Each Other within Adolescents."](https://osf.io/cq6n4/).
+You can reproduce the analysis results in the manuscript following this readme.

 <!-- Please add a brief introduction to explain what the project is about    -->

 ## Where do I start?